Amazon is super-sizing, as the company’s Chinese arm entered into the freight forwarding business.

-Some are skeptical about the decision, but plaintiff advocates insist a shortage of state and federal resources resulted in insufficient oversight.
-Allowing citizens to pursue organic labeling lawsuits, they argue, is an efficient way to make up for the prosecutorial dearth.
+Some are skeptical about the decision.
+But plaintiff advocates insist a shortage of state and federal resources resulted in insufficient oversight.
+Allowing citizens to pursue organic labeling lawsuits, they argue, makes up for the prosecutorial dearth.

 To SCOTUS They Go!

-Some food manufacturers aren’t stoked about a possible run on the courts – especially one headed by organic crusaders.
+Some food manufacturers aren’t stoked about a possible run on the courts by organic crusaders.
 So, this case may be headed to the Supreme Court of the United States.
 And you can bet your tofu burger that K-street will soon be abubble with farm and food lobbyists.

 Why Dietary Supplement FBA Sellers Should Pay Attention To This Case